 FOJS has served as a mentoring organization, fostering the growth of Jungian psychology throughout the Southeast.

 In 1980, Dr. Jan Clanton Collins, a Jungian analyst practicing in San Diego, CA, was invited to speak to the FOJS group.
 Soon she became the first Jungian analyst to locate in Birmingham.
 In 1981, upon completing their training at the Jung Institute in Zurich, Drs.
 Gene Qualls and Nancy Qualls-Corbett relocated to Birmingham and began their practices.
 In 1997, following her Zurich training, Dr. Jutta von Buchholtz returned to Birmingham and began her practice.
 Lucie Magnus, a Birmingham native, completed her training with the Inter-Regional Society of Jungian Analysts and also practices in Birmingham.
 Melissa Werner, PhD, completed her training in the Child, Adolescent and Adult program at the C. G. Jung Institute Zurich and is practicing in Birmingham.
-Additionally, two women from the Birmingham area are currently in analytic training.
-Anna Dudley, LCSW, is a Training Candidate in the Adult program at the C. G. Jung Institute Zurich.
-Kathy Avsar is a Training Candidate in the Adult program, Inter-regional Society of Jungian Analysts.
+Kathy Avsar completed her training in the Adult program, Inter-regional Society of Jungian Analysts and is in private practice in Birmingham.
+Anna Dudley, LICSW, is a Training Candidate in the Adult program at the C. G. Jung Institute Zurich.

 FOJS is a 501(c)3 non-profit organization operated by a Board of Directors that is elected yearly at the annual business meeting.